-Steven Fingerhut is an employment litigation associate at Phillips & Associates.
-He is committed to providing vigorous representation to individuals who have suffered from employment discrimination in New York City and need an attorney to protect their rights.
-He is a zealous advocate of those who have suffered sexual harassment or discrimination based on race, religion, sexual orientation, disability and other protected traits.
-Steven Fingerhut, with co-counsel, obtained a judgment in the amount of $77,054.64, including attorney fees and costs, for their client who was discriminated against by her supervisor and wrongfully terminated from her employment due to her pregnancy and gender.
+Steven Fingerhut is a Partner at Phillips & Associates.
+He takes an aggressive approach in the representation of his clients and is proud to give a voice to those who may otherwise have none.
+Mr. Fingerhut has obtained over $5 Million in settlements for his clients in just the past two years.
+Steven Fingerhut, with co-counsel, also obtained a judgment at trial in the amount of $77,054.64 for their client who was discriminated against by her supervisor and wrongfully terminated from her employment due to her pregnancy.
 They successfully presented sufficient evidence and testimony for the jury to return a unanimous verdict in Plaintiff's favor, achieving justice for their client.
 Weng v.
 Fancy Lee Sushi Bar & Grill, Inc., 2017 U.S. Dist.
 LEXIS 183657 (E.D.N.Y., Nov.
 18, 2017).

-Mr. Fingerhut represents people who suffer harassment which constitutes a hostile work environment in the workplace.
+Mr. Fingerhut routinely represents people who suffer harassment which constitutes a hostile work environment in the workplace.
 Harassment under Title VII of the Civil Rights Act of 1964 is unwelcome conduct that is based on one or more of the enumerated protected characteristics.
 To be actionable, harassment must be severe or pervasive enough to create a work environment that a reasonable person would find hostile or in which enduring harassment becomes a condition of employment.
 Title VII applies to businesses with 15 or more workers.
 No employer may take an employment action against an employee or prospective employee based on a protected characteristic.
 In other words, decisions about hiring, termination, promotion, compensation, or other terms of employment may not be based on race, color, national origin, or other protected traits.